 4 Tbsp. butter

-Salt to taste
+Salt and pepper to taste

-Preheat oven to 450 degrees.
+Preheat the oven to 350°.

 Bring a large pot of water to boil over high heat.
 While water is heating, melt butter in a medium saucepan.
 Remove from burner and add flour, stirring to combine until there are no lumps remaining.
 Return to burner and cook on low heat for 1-2 minutes, stirring constantly.
 Increase heat to medium and add milk (or milk and cream) and stir until it thickened.
 Then add cheese in handfuls, stirring each in until they're melted.
 Add cream cheese and stir until sauce is thick and creamy, then add hot sauce with salt and pepper to taste.
 Reduce heat to keep sauce warm until pasta is done, stirring occasionally.